 How is this project organised?

 The companies participating in SWRP are all involved in subsea oil and gas production.
 Their participation represents a substantial investment (both financially and in terms of manpower) and a major commitment to work proactively and cooperatively to build on existing capabilities and develop enhanced oil spill response equipment and methods.
-The project builds on work concluded by OGP’s Global Industry Response Group, but has no contractual ties to OGP.
+The project builds on work concluded by IOGP’s Global Industry Response Group, but has no contractual ties to IOGP.